RafiOsmanu/Flowfield-Pathfinding/README.md

 ## Conclusion

 This research project has helped me become a better c++ programmer and getting a better understanding about concepts we discussed this semester.
-Flow Field is not a "one shoe fits all" problem solver, but it is definitely useful and interesting for game development.
+Flow Field is not a "one size fits all" problem solver, but it is definitely useful and interesting for game development.

 I wanted to do crowd simulation/crowd avoiding algorithms first but didn't have the time, so I am interested in researching these topics in the future.